Online MS in Data Science Curriculum Overview

 Our online MS in Data Science program offers a rigorous, interdisciplinary curriculum designed to put you at the center of data-centric problem-solving that can help organizations make strategic decisions and optimize outcomes.
 The curriculum is delivered 100% online and can be completed in less than 2 years.

-COMP 205 Principles of Data Science in Python
+CS 205 Principles of Data Science in Python

 In this course, you’ll learn the fundamentals of python programming for data analysis, including common python data structures and algorithms, design of python programs, coding standards and practices, and the use and creation of software libraries.
 You’ll also complete lab work utilizing iPython and the Jupyter data analysis workflow framework.
 Examples used in the course are drawn from data preparation and transformation, statistical data analysis, machine learning, deep learning, and deep data science including recommendation systems and trend analysis.